The 21-cm bispectrum from neutral hydrogen islands at z < 6: Resolution Tests

 \section{Resolution Tests}

 Our simulation boxes of the ionization, density and velocity have resolution of $2048^3$ pixels, therefore, our brightness temperature box also has the same resolution.
 However, it is difficult to calculate bispectrum for the full resolution boxes.
 Therefore, in our work, we have presented bispectrum for $256^3$ pixel box.
 We reduce the box resolution by averaging neighboring $n^3$ pixels into one large pixels, where $n>1$.
-In Figures~\ref{fig:res_1}, we show bispectra and power spectra for $512^3$, $256^3$ and $128^3$ pixels resolutions.
+In Figures~\ref{fig:res_1}, we show unnormalised and normalised isosceles bispectra at $k_1 = 0.5~{\rm cMpc}^{-1}$ and power spectra for $512^3$, $256^3$ and $128^3$ pixels resolutions at $z=5.96$ .

 As expected, the small scale (large $k$) power spectra diverge with resolution, as the fluctuations on these scales are averaged out while lowering the resolution.
-However, the normalised bispectra show very little fluctuations with box resolution.
-The peaks in $128^3$ (red) box in bottom right panel occur only at $k$-modes where the bispectra have very small amplitude.
+A similar trend can be seen for the unnormalised bispectra where the large $k$~modes show larger divergence for $128^3$ box.
+However, the normalised bispectra show very little fluctuations with box resolution as the effect of resolution on bispectrum and power spectrum cancel out due to normalisation.
+Note that the peaks in $128^3$ (red) box in bottom middle and right panels occur only at $k$-modes where the bispectra have very small amplitude.
 Overall, the results presented in our work are robust with box resolution at relevant scales.